dbc60/blog/content/note/math/3d-transformation.md

 The **projection matrix** is based on near and far view distances,the angle of the view of the camera and your screen resolution in both the X and Y directions.
 This matrix creates perspective.
 It transforms view space into projection space.

 ### Summary
 To display an object in 3D, we have three matrices: *world*, *view* and *projection*.
 We can multiply all these matrices once to create a combined *world-view-projection* matrix.
-We now can operate on hte vertices of the objects with this combined matrix to place objects on the screen.
+We now can operate on the vertices of the objects with this combined matrix to place objects on the screen.

 The matrix is produced by: